UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_01.md

 2     march  spring   NaN
 ```

-Contrary to it’s acronym it is considered a numeric, specifically of
+Contrary to its acronym it is considered a numeric, specifically of type
-type float\!
+float\!

 ``` python
 nan_value = weather.loc[1,'31st']